On my trip to Budapest, I wanted to try some of the local food so I started looking for Budapest food tours.

 And that’s how I ended up on their Culinary Walk.

 Taste Hungary is a local company with local guides.
-The company offers several tours, but the most popular is the Culinary Walk, which is led by a food-specialised guide.
+The company offers several tours, but the most popular is the Culinary Walk, which is led by a food-specialized guide.
 The tour includes:

 - 8 tasting stops (including a trip to the central market)